spitlo/space/README.md

   - [ ] If user has cleared and then saves, promt for band and song name before setting save URL?
   - [x] Include auto-evolve value in save
  - [x] Add "Help" button
+ - [ ] Play the correct sound when user clicks a dot?